ScottyLabs/governance/docs/teams.md

 This value should begin with a `C` for public channels and `G` for private channels.

 > [!WARNING]
-> The repos and members included in this file must already exist.
-You may add the repos in the same PR, but members must have already been added in previous PRs due to the earlier requirement on adding contributors.
-For similar reasons, you must be a member of any team you create.
+> The members included in this file must already exist.